Albury–Wodonga: Albury–Wodonga's National Growth Centre Experience

 Albury–Wodonga’s national growth centre experience derived from Australia’s decentralisation processes in the post-war era.
 Australia, at the time was seen to be borrowing the idea from British town and country planning which had developed from the Garden City concept.
 The 'New Towns' approach, as it was known, was a popular form of planning used in 1940–50’s UK to aid national decentralisation.
 The main features of the concept were the strengthening of neighbourhoods and civic centres, development of industrial zones and greenbelts.
 Meanwhile, in Australia, some began to term the new development as 'satellite towns' and emphasised the improved conditions around housing, more open spaces and easier access to the countryside.
 Soon after, elements of the 'new towns' could be found in metropolitan planning strategies in Australian cities such as Canberra and Elizabeth.

-By the 1970’s the concept was adopted by the Whitlam government who took up the idea as a national urban development policy, and nominated a range of cities to be affected, some pre-existing (Albury–Wodonga, Bathurst-Orange) and others to be developed (Monarto).
+By the 1970s the concept was adopted by the Whitlam government who took up the idea as a national urban development policy, and nominated a range of cities to be affected, some pre-existing (Albury–Wodonga, Bathurst-Orange), and others to be developed (Monarto).

 Both the Commonwealth and State governments were involved in the strategies to accelerate the growth of Albury–Wodonga.
 Together they established the Albury–Wodonga Development Corporation which held mandates for local land development, economic and community planning and reafforestation and for the overall implementation of the project.